 - Regulation of clotting mechanisms

-- Effective intracellular messenger for variety of substances such as Insulin
+- Effective intracellular messenger for a variety of substances such as insulin

 |Serum ionized calcium concentration||4.5–5.6 mg/dL|

-Subtle changes in calcium levels can lead to a distinct constellation of symptoms and signs, recognition of which is of prime importance in order to render immediate curative treatment.
+Subtle changes in calcium levels can lead to a distinct constellation of symptoms and signs, and therefore immediate management is critically important.

-The state of low serum calcium is termed as ‘Hypocalcemia’.
+The state of low serum calcium is called hypocalcemia.
 Mild disease is asymptomatic.
-Severe hypocalcemia can be potentially life-threatening and can present in any of the following manners:
+However, severe hypocalcemia can be potentially life-threatening and can present as one or more of the following symptoms:

 - Diffuse spasm